/

 Compare metrics between channels with Data Tables

-Amplitude’s Data Tables allow you to define metrics critical to your bottom line, such as CPA, AOV and ROAS.
+Amplitude’s Data Tables allow you to define metrics critical to your bottom line, such as CPA, AOV, and ROAS.
 Evaluate how these metrics perform between different channels by grouping by your channel on the left-hand column.
 To see how these channels break down further, add other core dimensions like campaigns.

 image1.png

-Metrics can be attributed in different ways if a user has multiple touch points with different channels before converting.
+Amplitude attributes metrics in different ways if a user has multiple touch points with different channels before converting.
 Amplitude has built attribution modeling into data tables to enable defining user attribution in your channels.

 Tip